artefactory/NLPretext/README.md

 # Make HTML documentation

-In order to make the html Sphinx documentation, you need to run at the castext root path:
+In order to make the html Sphinx documentation, you need to run at the nlpretext root path:
-`sphinx-apidoc -f castext -o docs/`
+`sphinx-apidoc -f nlpretext -o docs/`
 This will generate the .rst files.
 You can generate the doc with
 `cd docs && make html`